 On November 10, 2017 the City of Kenosha, Village of Somers and Town of Paris gained approval of a cooperative plan under Section 66.0307, Wis.
 Stats. establishing certainty regarding municipal boundaries and land use development.
+As a result the Village of Somers adopted a comprehensive land use plan map amendment for multiple properties on the west side of the Village.

-LAND USE PLAN MAP AMENDMENTS: 2017
+LAND USE PLAN MAP AMENDMENTS: 2018

-The following is a list of land use plan map amendments that have been made to the multi-jurisdictional comprehensive plan during the period of January 1, 2017 - December 31, 2017.
+The following is a list of land use plan map amendments that have been made to the multi-jurisdictional comprehensive plan during the period of January 1, 2018 - December 31, 2018.